SSAW14/segmentation_membership_inference/splits/README.md

+# Segmentations-Leak: Membership Inference Attacks and Defenses in Semantic Image Segmentation

 This folder contains the data splits used in our experiments.

 The data splits are partitioned into two parts: dependent and independent.